-The 2016 National Survey on Drug Use and Health found that approximately 5% of pregnant women age 15-44 years had used marijuana in the past month, with higher rates among 18-25 year old pregnant women compared to their older counterparts.
+The 2020 National Survey on Drug Use and Health found that approximately 8% of pregnant women age 15-44 years had used cannabis (also known as marijuana, THC, or pot) in the past month, with higher rates among 18-25 year old pregnant women compared to their older counterparts.

-The American Academy of Pediatrics (AAP) suggests that health care providers may see an increase in the number of pregnant women using marijuana due to its legalization in many states and information on social media suggesting marijuana is a safe treatment for nausea during pregnancy.
-One study suggests that half of women who used marijuana during pregnancy did so to relieve nausea or vomiting, while another found that women with severe nausea and vomiting during pregnancy were more likely to report marijuana use than women without severe nausea and vomiting.
+The American Academy of Pediatrics (AAP) suggests that health care providers may see an increase in the number of pregnant women using cannabis due to its legalization in many states and information on social media suggesting cannabis is a safe treatment for nausea during pregnancy.
+One study suggests that half of women who used cannabis during pregnancy did so to relieve nausea or vomiting, while another found that women with severe nausea and vomiting during pregnancy were more likely to report cannabis use than women without severe nausea and vomiting.

-There are limited studies of the impacts of marijuana use during pregnancy on maternal and fetal outcomes and many do not take tobacco use into account, leading to confounded results.
-One meta-analysis that adjusted for concurrent tobacco use did not find an independent relationship between marijuana and poor neonatal outcomes.
-One large population-based cohort study found that marijuana use alone did not increase negative birth outcomes or pregnancy complications, but that when marijuana and tobacco were used concurrently, there was a higher risk of preeclampsia, preterm birth, and lower birth weights compared to those who used tobacco only.
-However, only 1% of the study population were marijuana users.
+There are limited studies of the impacts of cannabis use during pregnancy on maternal and fetal outcomes and many do not take tobacco use into account, leading to confounded results.
+One meta-analysis that adjusted for concurrent tobacco use did not find an independent relationship between cannabis and poor neonatal outcomes.
+One large population-based cohort study found that cannabis use alone did not increase negative birth outcomes or pregnancy complications, but that when cannabis and tobacco were used concurrently, there was a higher risk of preeclampsia, preterm birth, and lower birth weights compared to those who used tobacco only.
+However, only 1% of the study population were cannabis users.

-While research is limited, the AAP finds that there is reason for concern regarding marijuana use during pregnancy and lactation.
+While research is limited, the AAP finds that there is reason for concern regarding cannabis use during pregnancy and lactation.

-Tetrahydrocannabinol (THC), the psychoactive chemical in marijuana, readily crosses the placenta and is rapidly distributed to the brain and fat of the fetus.
-Cannabidiol, a non-psychoactive substance found in marijuana, can increase the permeability of the placenta to other substances or drugs.
-Carbon monoxide levels are 5 times higher in the maternal serum after smoking marijuana compared to tobacco.
+Tetrahydrocannabinol (THC), the psychoactive chemical in cannabis, readily crosses the placenta and is rapidly distributed to the brain and fat of the fetus.
+Cannabidiol, a non-psychoactive substance found in cannabis, can increase the permeability of the placenta to other substances or drugs.
+Carbon monoxide levels are 5 times higher in the maternal serum after smoking cannabis compared to tobacco.

-In addition, there are very few studies regarding marijuana use during lactation.
-Thomas Hale of Medications and Mother's Milk considers marijuana to be Lactation Risk Category 4: Limited Data, Possibly Hazardous.
-Hale concludes that human and animal studies suggest that early exposure to marijuana may not be benign, and exposure during the perinatal period could have long-term impacts on mental and motor development.
-It is unclear at this time whether the benefits of breast milk outweigh the risks of exposure to marijuana in milk.
+In addition, there are very few studies regarding cannabis use during lactation.
+Thomas Hale of Medications and Mother's Milk considers cannabis to be Lactation Risk Category 4: Limited Data, Possibly Hazardous.
+Hale concludes that human and animal studies suggest that early exposure to cannabis may not be benign, and exposure during the perinatal period could have long-term impacts on mental and motor development.
+It is unclear at this time whether the benefits of breast milk outweigh the risks of exposure to cannabis in milk.

-Women should be counseled to avoid marijuana during pregnancy and lactation.
+Women should be counseled to avoid cannabis during pregnancy and lactation.